mongodb/specifications/source/transactions/tests/README.rst

 Why do tests that run distinct sometimes fail with StaleDbVersion?
 ``````````````````````````````````````````````````````````````````

-When a shard recieves its first command that contains a dbVersion, the shard
+When a shard receives its first command that contains a dbVersion, the shard
 returns a StaleDbVersion error and the Mongos retries the operation.
 In a
 sharded transaction, Mongos does not retry these operations and instead returns
 the error to the client.
 For example::